 \section{Conclusion}

-The HPCI approach is not a novel concept in network-based DAQs, its application within the INO ICAL project presents unique challenges due to the sheer scale of network-enabled DAQs involved.
-So HPCI is devised with traditional command interface approach flavored with smarter handshaking techniques.
-Currently, HPCI based command server is scaled and tested upto 20 RPC-DAQs in mICAL.
+Although the HPCI approach is not a novel concept in network-based DAQs, its application within the INO ICAL project presents unique challenges due to the sheer scale of network-enabled DAQs involved.
+As a consequence, HPCI is devised with traditional command interface approach flavored with smarter handshaking techniques.
+Currently, HPCI based command server is scaled and tested up to 20 RPC-DAQs in mini-ICAL.
 However, the real test lies ahead as it will soon be deployed and evaluated with a significantly larger number of DAQs within the INO ICAL project.
-The HPCI continues to evolve and time tested in Mini-ICAL.
+The HPCI continues to evolve and be time tested in mini-ICAL.

 \acknowledgments We sincerely thank all our present and former INO colleagues especially Puneet Kanwar Kaur, Umesh L, Anand Lokapure, Aditya Deodhar, Sagar Sonavane, Suraj Kole, Salam Thoi Thoi, Rajkumar Bharathi for technical support during the design, Also we would like to thank members of TIFR namely S.R.
 Joshi, Piyush Verma, Darshana Gonji, Santosh Chavan and Vishal Asgolkar who supported testing and commissioning.
 Also we like to thank former INO directors N.K.
 Mondal and V. M Datar for their continuous encouragement and guidance. .